maximchongADO/ICP_Verztec_Chatbot/README.md

 3. npm run seed - > only need for first time or when updating database
 4. npm start

 then go to the localhost:3000 to access the website

+if changes made to avatar,
+cd to avatar-scene
+npm run build
+once build folder is created, rename it to avatar to replace old 'avatar' folder

 to enable the chatbot
 open a new terminal, then